Updated: May 18

 The Significance of Generosity for a Board Chair-Executive Director Relationship

-Entering into this relationship with a spirit of generosity allows each side to assume positive intention on the part of the other and seek to understand, rather than critique.
+Entering into the board chair-executive director relationship with a spirit of generosity allows each side to assume positive intention on the part of the other and seek to understand, rather than critique.
 Mistakes and missteps need to be acknowledged, consequences need to be accepted, situations need to be made better where they can, and the pair needs to keep moving forward.
 This giving and accepting of generosity is a two-way street - and beneficial for both the executive director and the board chair of the nonprofit.

 8 Board-Executive Action Items